Reconstructing the unitary part of a noisy quantum channel: Application

-where $U_0$ denotes the unitary operation generated by the dynamics in the absence of any dissipation and $ U_{RC}$ denotes the reconstructed unitary.
+where $U_0$ denotes the unitary generated by the dynamics in the absence of any dissipation and $ U_{RC}$ denotes the reconstructed unitary.

-The fidelity between two arbitrary dynamical maps can be assessed on the level of the Choi matrix.
-We briefly discuss two particularly common choices and how they can employed to assess the performance of the reconstruction protocols. (i) The process fidelity \cite{Magesan2012arXiv},
+The fidelity between two arbitrary dynamical maps can be assessed at the level of the Choi matrix.
+Two particularly common choices are the process fidelity and the average fidelity.
+The process fidelity is given by~\cite{Magesan2012arXiv}